-Figure 3.20: The whole cosmology of Ptolemy.
+Figure 3.23: The whole cosmology of Ptolemy.
 In (a) the planets, and Sun are arranged in a very particular way relative to the Sun.
 The lines in the circles for each planet represent the center of epicycle to the planet.
-For the outer planets, they are all parallel to one another and parallel to the line that connects the Earth to the centers of the inner planets, to the Sun.
+For each of the outer planets, the epicycle-to-planet lines are all parallel to one another and parallel to the line that connects the Earth to the centers of the inner planets, to the Sun.
+The centers of the deferents for each inner planet and the Moon are all along one another and point at the Sun.
 The Sun is always key.
 In (b) an image from Theoricae novae planetarum by Georg Peurbach is shown which represents a slice through the Medieval idea of Ptolemy's 3-dimensional model for one planet.
 Notice the epicycle in various positions inside of the region labeled C. The other labels are described in the text.
 (Wikipedia, Georg Peurbach)